 - Action plans to implement improvements identified through internal review activities are developed and progress is monitored in accordance with relevant procedures.

 (10) Quality management is the responsibility of all organisational areas and all staff.

-(12) The Pro Vice-Chancellor (Planning and Integrity) ensures that strategies and activities are in place to enhance quality management and ensure compliance with the requirements of the Tertiary Education Quality and Standards Act 2011 across the University.
+(12) The Deputy Vice-Chancellor Education ensures that strategies and activities are in place to enhance quality management and ensure compliance with the requirements of the Tertiary Education Quality and Standards Act 2011 across the University.

 Section 5 - Procedure

 (14) Refer to the Reviews Procedure.

 Section 6 - Definitions